12 Mistakes Everyone Makes When Brewing Coffee

 Pouring into a cold cup

 Think about it.
 If you pour hot liquid into a container of a lower temperature, it won’t stay hot for long, right?
 Prolong your sipping pleasure by pre-warming the cup.
 The best part is that the water is already on its way to boiling—just pour some of the water into the cup, leave it in there while the coffee’s brewing, and empty it before filling with coffee.
 It’s also a good idea to rinse out your French press or pour-over with hot water before adding grounds.
+Here’s how much caffeine is in a cup of coffee.

 Drinking from the wrong kind of cup